lasso-sustech/wlsops-hack/README.md

 make
 ```

+> We use a custom `iwlmvm` build together with the repo.
+You can disable it with `cmake -DBUILD_IWLMVM=OFF ..`

 ### How to Use
 > Make sure that you have at least one wireless NIC enabled;

-1. First of all, `make insmod` to install the built kernel modules, where `wlsops_hack` will use the first wireless NIC registered in the system;
+1. Run `sudo insmod wlsops/wlsops_hack.ko` to install the built kernel modules, where `wlsops_hack` will use the first wireless NIC registered in the system;

-2. Run `sudo ./wlsctrl/wlsctrl` to apply the action.
+2. Run `sudo ./wlsctrl/wlsctrl.py` to apply the actions.
+> You can use `chmod u+s ./wlsctrl/wlsctrl.py` to avoid tedious usage of `sudo`.